-Whether you’re dealing with remote branches or numerous private offices, having an experienced onsite technician on hand will go a very long way in overcoming IT problems and increasing customer satisfaction.
-However, there are some steps that you can take to transition to an onsite tech support solution, and there are also some tips that you can take to ensure that the transition is as smooth as possible.
+Whether you’re dealing with remote branches or numerous private offices, having an experience onsite technician on hand will go a very long way in overcoming IT problems and increasing customer satisfaction.
+However, there are some steps that you can take to transition to onsite support, and there are also some tips that you can take to ensure that the transition is as smooth as possible.
 The following article offers some tips to help make your transition as easy as possible.

 First, if your business is in a growing area, it may be easier to handle onsite support yourself.
 While this may seem like a daunting task, in fact, it can be relatively simple and can provide you with some add peace of mind, especially if your company has more than a couple of branches in different parts of the country.